by Edward St Aubyn

 The quiz is called Knowledge of Angels - and we can’t tell you why until January 31st because that’s a bonus question.
 (Please note, however, that it should not be confused with Knowledge of Angles, an entertaining Christmas quiz from the Young Maths Club about the variety of spaces between intersecting lines or surfaces.)

-As we unveil the answers, day after day, you can find out if you achieved the spurious title with no real world significance of Christmas Bookerworm 2021…
+Did you achieve the spurious title with no real world significance of Christmas Bookerworm 2021?

 Who are the only father and son to have both been shortlisted for the Booker (the father won)?

 Answer: Kingsley and Martin Amis.
 Kingsley Amis won with The Old Devils in 1986, having previously been shortlisted for Ending Up and Jake’s Thing.
 Martin Amis’ only shortlisting was for Time’s Arrow in 1991.

 Who are the only mother and daughter to have both been shortlisted for the Booker (the daughter won)?

 Answer: Anita and Kiran Desai.
 Anita Desai has been shortlisted three times for Clear Light of Day, In Custody and Fasting, Feasting without ever winning.
 Kiran Desai won in 2006 with The Inheritance of Loss – since when she hasn’t written another novel.

 Which Booker-shortlisted novel of the 1980s is set in a society devised by a group called the Sons of Jacob?